This week’s Ask a Mobile Home Expert article answers our 5 most common questions about painting vinyl mobile home walls.

 Manufactured home builders love vinyl-on-gypsum panels because they are lightweight and offer a bit of waterproofing.
 Thankfully sheet rock is becoming the norm nowadays.
 Read the manufactured Housing Gypsum Construction Guide here.

 Do you have any tips on painting vinyl mobile home walls?

-We hope you have enjoyed reading and learning about texturing, papering, and painting vinyl mobile home walls.
+We hope you have enjoyed reading our most asked questions about painting vinyl mobile home walls.
 Be sure to check out our original article about updating vinyl-coated drywall in mobile homes.

 Thanks for reading Mobile Home Living!